jcholder-thoughtworks/ray_tracer_challenge/JOURNAL.md

 # 29Jan2020

 Time for colors!
 But first, time to clean up the code a bit first.
 Linter!
 Running `rustup update`, too, before installing `clippy`.
 I've used `clippy` before and look forward to revisiting it.
 Hah!
 Only a single piece of simple feedback!
 Go me!

+I'm mixing references and non-references less consistently than I would like.
+Might help to go back and take out all the references until I run into actual borrow issues.
+I expect that to make the API more predictable.